M4RV3L24/final-project-computer-graphic/README.txt

 Link Github:

 How to Run:
+- Run server on the root folder.
+- Open index.html file.
-Open index.html file using your browser. if you want to rerun the animation, refresh the page.
+- if you want to rerun the animation, refresh the page.

 theme --> Line Character